-Results from the recent diamond and RC drilling also confirm that the BP33 pegmatite is open at depth along strike to the south (Figure 2).
+Results from the recent diamond and RC drilling confirm that the BP33 pegmatite is open at depth and along strike to the south.
+It is probable that the pegmatite body becomes broader with depth at the southern end of BP33 and plunges to the south under cover toward pegmatites at BP32 and BP32W prospects (Figure 2).

-Adjacent pegmatites at BP32 and BP32W prospects have been identified in historic trenching and verified more recently in shallow RAB drilling by Core.
-However, no RC or Diamond drilling has been conducted yet at nearby BP32 and BP32W Prospects.
+Pegmatites at BP32 & BP32W have been identified in historic trenching and verified more recently in shallow RAB drilling by Core.
+However, no RC or Diamond drilling has been conducted at either of these Prospects.